 What a fantastic way to remember one of the happiest days of your life!
 Has anyone ever attended a nontraditional wedding before?

-POOR Rebecca Black got torn to shreds over her ‘corny’ Friday music video.
-It may have helped viewers learn the days of the week and the difference between left and right, but it wasn’t exactly a masterpiece.
+Poor Rebecca Black got torn to shreds over her ‘corny’ Friday music video.
+To be frank, it was an insult to eardrums all around the world.
+It may have helped brain-dead viewers learn the days of the week and the difference between left and right, but it wasn’t exactly a masterpiece.

-What has emerged from the ashes is a proudly South African parody of Friday called Braaiday !
+What has emerged from the ashes is a proudly South African parody video of Friday called Braaiday!
 Every year thousands of animals are ritualistically slaughtered to celebrate what has become an annual event in SA – National Braaiday.
 Here’s the splurb from YouTube:

 In preparation for South Africa's National Braaiday, held 24 September every year, comedy duo 'Derick Watts and the Sunday Blues' recorded and shot a music video to parody the viral sensation that was Rebecca Black's “Friday.”
 Grab your tongs!

-Here's the original if you haven't heard it
+Here's the original Friday song if you haven't heard it

 NEW FAT PIE: David Firth's latest (hopefully not last) video